Agent Skills

 For per-platform install instructions, see the official docs for your agent:

-The two skills
+The skills

-Workbook scripting with 30+ purpose-built functions.
+Workbook scripting with witan xlsx exec.

 • Search with text, regex, or numeric matching